 As of 3 January 2019 the IOMAR understands that:

-- Effective 1st January 2019, ADS-B OUT will be mandatory for all aircraft operating above FL245 in New Zealand.
+- Effective 1st January 2019, ADS-B OUT is mandatory for all aircraft operating above FL245 in New Zealand.
 For further details please read this.

 - Effective 1st January 2020, ADS-B OUT will be mandatory for aircraft to fly in most controlled airspace in US national airspace – refer to the FAA link below for specific conditions.